-Winston Churchill is widely considered one of the greatest leaders of the 20th century particularly for his role in leading Britain through World War II.
-Born in 1874 to a prominent family Churchill had a long and varied career in politics that spanned over six decades.
-He served as a member of Parliament a cabinet minister and ultimately as Prime Minister of the United Kingdom during the war.
+Winston Churchill is widely regarded as one of the greatest leaders of the 20th century particularly for his role in leading Britain through World War II.

 Early Life and Political Career of Winston Churchill